The World of Mr. Sweeney

 The World of Mr. Sweeney is an American sitcom that aired on NBC in primetime and daytime.
 The series first aired live in primetime from June 30 to August 20, 1954, four nights a week from Tuesday to Friday, and from October 1954 to December 1955 five days a week in daytime.
 A total of 345 episodes were produced.
-The series began as a segment on The Kate Smith Evening Hour.
+The series began as a segment on The Kate Smith Evening Hour in October 1953.
+The primetime episodes were the summer replacement for Eddie Fisher's and Dinah Shore's programs.

 Plot

 The series focused on Cicero P. Sweeney, the owner of a small town general store, who always provided advice to his customers.
 Sweeney's grown daughter, Marge Franklin, and her young son, Kippy, lived with him.
 Stories revolved around members of the community and Sweeney's solutions to their problems.